Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level: 3/5

-At one time shaving and waxing reigned supreme, but threading has risen in the ranks to become one of the most popular treatments to achieve the perfect eyebrow shape.
-Normally, a highly skilled professional uses one hand to stretch your skin taut, while the other wields a thread that speedily plucks out hairs and shapes your arches.
+Shaving and waxing once reigned supreme, but threading has soared in popularity and become one of the best treatments for a perfect eyebrow shape.
+A highly skilled professional uses one hand to stretch your skin taut, while the other wields a thread that speedily plucks out hairs and shapes your arches.
 However, with a lot of practice, it’s possible to get to grips with the technique yourself for hair removal at home.

 How it works: After wiping the brow area clean with a cleanser or alcohol, the thread is fashioned into a lasso that moves back and forth to tug out the hair.

-How to do it at home: Threading your own brows can be complicated, so whatever you do, don’t practice on the face.
+How to do it at home: Threading your own brows can be hard, so whatever you do, don’t practice on the face.
 Find a good online tutorial and start on your upper thigh to get a feel for rolling the thread.
 Shavata Singh, founder and CEO of Shavata Singh London Brows & Lashes advises: “I also recommend starting on a smaller area like the upper lip that doesn’t require so much stretching.”
-She adds that it’s also important to only work above the eye—"Your eyelid is the thinnest layer of skin on your face so I wouldn’t recommend threading below the brow, as the skin can get caught in the thread and cause cuts or grazes.”
+It’s also important to only work above the eye—"Your eyelid is the thinnest layer of skin on your face so I wouldn’t recommend threading below the brow, as the skin can get caught in the thread and cause cuts or grazes.”

 Laser hair removal